 Do You Drive External Traffic to Your Amazon Listings?

-From the last pie-chart it’s clear that less than half of you are taking advantage of external traffic in your scaling up efforts.
-Let’s look at how the 42% of you are bringing unique eyes to their Amazon listings.
+The previous pie-chart shows that 58% of you are not taking advantage of external traffic in your scaling efforts.
+Let’s look at how 42% of you are bringing unique eyes to your Amazon listings.

-From a quick look through the responses, it appears that there is an ever-growing list of ways that you probably should be following the lead of that 42%.
+From the responses, it appears that there is an ever-growing list of ways that an Amazon seller can use external traffic to build their ecommerce brand.

 How Are You Driving External Traffic?